Grooming Basics: All About Hand Stripping

 Tips for Hand Stripping Your Dog’s Coat

-Hand stripping a dog’s coat can be tricky if you don’t know how to do it so, before you try it for yourself, it is recommended that you have a professional groomer show you the proper method.
-To hand-strip your dog’s coat you should place him on a stable surface like a counter or grooming table – it may also help if you have someone to hold your dog in place if he is nervous about being up high.
-Take a few strands of hair and grip it between your thumb and forefinger then pull gently in the direction of hair growth to remove the hair.
-If your dog’s coat is ready to be stripped the hair will come out easily and it will not cause your dog any pain.
-You may need to strip your dog’s coat more frequently in the summer than in the winter and it may be best to strip it in sections over a period of several weeks rather than doing it all at once.
+Hand stripping a dog’s coat can be tricky if you don’t know how to do it.
+So, before trying it for yourself, it is recommended that you have a professional groomer show you the proper method.
+To hand strip your dog’s coat, you should place him on a stable surface (like a counter or grooming table).
+It may also help if you have someone to hold your dog in place if he is nervous about being up high.
+Take a few strands of hair and grip it between your thumb and forefinger, then pull gently in the direction of hair growth to remove the hair.
+If your dog’s coat is ready to be stripped, the hair will come out easily and it will not cause your dog any pain.
+While it may seem strange to quite literally pull your dog’s hair out and you may worry about causing him distress, this process is completely natural and painless provided that it is happening at the right time.
+For example, you may need to strip your dog’s coat more frequently in the summer than in the winter and it may be best to strip it in sections over a period of several weeks rather than doing it all at once.
+Much of this will depend on your specific dog and his specific coat.
+There are few hard and fast rules here, so you will need to monitor his coat and act accordingly.